 For more visit ORCHID RESEARCH CENTRE, TIPI

 After that we also visited Lumum Falls.
 Lumum Waterfall is really a beautiful place of enjoyment with friend and relative and even with the family members.
 The place is hardly 5 kilometre form the Bhalukpong check gate on way to Tawang.
 Water fall has been named after Rani Lumum of Hrussos (Aka tribe).
 Lumum was married to Drulyu Dususow, the head of Gohaintain Village, After the death of Drulyu Dususow, Lumum become the “Nugom” of Gohaintain Village, because of her wisdom and morality.
 Lumum was referred as “Aka Rani” by research scholars & simultaneously, Government of India recognized her and invited her to visit New Delhi, the capital of India.
 In November 1974 because of prolonged sickness she died.

 Then we did our lunch at Kesang Hotel.
 We reached to Ball of Fire Museum at Tenga haat.
 While going to Bomdila, there was an army refreshment center called “Tenga Haat”.
 We stopped there and had coffee and snacks.
 The army canteen has much good stuff and you could buy from there as well.
 We also visited Ball of Fire museum.

 Then we entered Bomdila.
-The small town of Bomdila was floating amongst the panoramic settings of the lofty ranges of the eastern Himalayas.
+The small town of Bomdila was floating among the panoramic settings of the lofty ranges of the eastern Himalayas.
 Bomdila was known for its scenic surroundings along with its Buddhist monasteries and apple orchards.
 It additionally attracts the adventure seeker with its varied trekking trails.
 Bomdila used to experiences rainfall between July and September.
 The origin of Bomdila is lost in time.
 It was a locality of the kingdom of Tibet in medieval times.